How to Care for Your Amazonian Milk Frog

 Like most amphibians, milk frogs will eat pretty much anything that moves that can fit in their mouths.
 The more different prey items you can supply for them the better; crickets, locusts, waxworms and calci worms are all fine.
 Ours absolutely love catching soldier flies (the adult form of calci worms) – they’ll do back flips for them!
 All food items should be gut loaded, and dusted with either a calcium or a calcium and multivitamin/multimineral powder.

 Whether to provide UVB lighting is a contentious subject with amphibians; many of them are strictly nocturnal, and will avoid strong illumination.
 Certainly we would not advocate exposing any amphibian to levels of UVB that would benefit a bearded dragon or a tortoise, and it is true that milk frogs have been raised and bred for many years only using supplementation.
 However, we have noticed that whenever we obtain them from sources that don’t use UVB the first thing they do is line up and bask!
-From our own observations we can confirm that do appear to use and even enjoy exposure to UV light, although like all animals they should be given plenty of places to hide away from it if they want to.
+From our own observations we can confirm that they do appear to use and even enjoy exposure to UV light, although like all animals they should be given plenty of places to hide away from it if they want to.

 A 5% compact UVB bulb replaced either every six months or annually (depending on brand) appears to provide sufficient exposure for them.